A Message from the Interim Director

-University Counseling Services (UCS) is a department within the Division of Student Affairs.
-Our mission is to address the mental health capacity of Boston College students and the capacity of the community to foster emotionaly mature, responsible, and self-reliant students.
-Our primary service is one-on-one counseling and psychotherapy with students, we are also intensively involved in consultation and other activities to strengthen Boston College as an institution dedicated to learning and to personal and community development.
+The mission of University Counseling Services (UCS) is to enhance the mental health capacity of Boston College students and the capacity of the community to foster emotionaly mature, responsible, and self-reliant students.
+Our primary service is one-on-one counseling and psychotherapy with students.
+In addition, we are also intensively involved in consultation and other activities designed to strengthen Boston College as an institution dedicated to learning and to personal and community developement.

 Each year more than 1800 students consult with Counseling Services for a wide variety of problems and concerns.
-Typical reasons for seeking counseling include depression, anxiety reactions, eating disorders, problems with friends and roommates, family issues and adjustment difficulties.
-Most students are seen for short term counseling by the psychologists on our staff, and in some cases may also be assisted with referrals for more intensive therapy when appropriate.
+Typical reasons for seeking counseling include anxiety, depression, relationship difficulities, response to traumatic events, eating disorders, family issues, and adjustment difficulties.
+Most students are seen for short term therapy by the clinicians on our staff, and in some cases may also be assisted with referrals for more intensive therapy when appropriate.

 In Counseling Services, we are committed to assisting those who are concerned about others.
-We frequently meet with students, faculty and others who are worried about students, friends, or roommates.
-We can help understand what the problems might be and how the concerned other can intervene.
+We frequently meet with students, faculty, and others worried about students, friends, roommates, or family.
+We aim to help understand what the problems might be and how the concerned individual can intervene most effectively.
 These and our other services are confidential and voluntary.